- Seattle

 The City of Tukwila, located 10 miles south of Seattle, is near the original confluence of the Black and White rivers.
 These rivers, before development altered their courses, merged to form the Duwamish River.
 The Duwamish flowed north into Elliott Bay, below the hills of Seattle.
 The Duwamish Indians inhabited this valley for many centuries before white settlers arrived in the 1850s.
 In 1851, the Collins party staked a claim near the mouth of the Duwamish River.
 Around the same time, the Denny Party settled at Alki Point, to the west of the Collins’ claim.
 Soon after, other settlers started claiming land further south into the valley.

-- Telescope (Wikipedia)
+- Dome Peak (Wikipedia)

 - Tukwila, Washington (Wikipedia)